-In this Norton Secure VPN review, we discuss the different features of this midtier provider to give you a better sense of what to look for in a VPN and what to avoid.
+In this Norton Secure VPN review, we discuss the different features of this mid-tier provider to give you a better sense of what to look for in a VPN, as well as what to avoid.

-Known for its popular antivirus software, Norton also offers a midtier VPN solution called Norton Secure VPN.
-It can be purchased as a standalone service or bundled with other Norton products at a discounted price.
+Known for its popular antivirus software, Norton also offers a VPN solution called Norton Secure VPN.
+It can be purchased as a standalone service or bundled with other Norton products for a discounted fee.

-What we discovered is that, while Norton Secure VPN provides basic online protection, it also has issues worth considering that we’ll get into further in later sections below.
+While Norton Secure VPN provides basic online protection, it also has a few issues worth considering that we’ll get into further in later sections below.

 About Norton Secure VPN

-Norton Secure VPN is both a standalone VPN offering and an add-on to Norton 360 Deluxe.
-As a subscription platform, its customers receive basic VPN features with state-of-the-art encryption, one VPN protocol, and a decent “no-logs” policy.
+Norton Secure VPN is both a standalone VPN offering and an add-on to Norton 360 security tools.
+As a subscription platform, its customers receive basic VPN features with industry-standard AES encryption, multiple VPN protocols, and a comprehensive “no-logs” policy.

-Norton Secure VPN has a 29-country network of secure VPN servers, but it does not disclose city locations in those nations.
+Norton Secure VPN has a 30-country network of secure servers, but it does not disclose city locations in those nations.
 (Check out our speed test results for this VPN to see how that plays out in practice.)